TolikPylypchuk/Matchmaker/PatternMatching.Docs/articles/intro.md

 instead of values, for example `EqualTo(() => 1)`.
 They are useful, when the value to compare to is obtained with a long-running computation.

+## Null Values

+This library uses unsafe options, which can store `null` values, so these values are fully supported.
+There are the `Null` and `StructNull` patterns to match a class or a nullable struct respectively.

 ## Strict Mode vs. Non-Strict Mode

 Both match expressions and match statements have two modes: strict and non-strict.